ente-io/ente/docs/docs/auth/faq/index.md

 ### How can I delete or edit codes?

-You can delete or edit a code long press (or right click on desktop) on that item.
+You can delete or edit a code by long pressing (or right clicking on desktop) on that item.

 ### How can I support this project?